solid-contrib/solid-client/README.md

 How does an app discover if there is an already authenticated user that is accessing it?

-Application have access to the a Solid-specific HTTP header called `User:`.
+Applications have access to the a Solid-specific HTTP header called `User:`.
 Solid servers commonly include this header in HTTP responses, where it contains the WebID of the authenticated user.
 An empty header usually means that the user is not authenticated.